pacorain/duke/README.md

  - Someone else must approve your changes
  - The automatic tests must pass (for example: if you forgot a colon `:` when defining a rule, it will fail.)

-Once this is done, anyone can merge the pull request into master, and the changes will be applied the next day.
+Once this is done, anyone can merge the pull request into master, and the changes will be applied as soon as the merge is complete.

-### Prioritizing changes

-As mentioned above, the server is set up to pull code every 24 hours.
-It's recommended that changes be planned in time for this process to complete correctly.

-If a change needs to be applied before midnight, you will need to rebuild it with the Jenkins server.
-Note that this might cause some unexpected behavior.

-On homjenkins.heckin.io, navigate to [webhooks](https://homjenkins.heckin.io/job/webhooks/).
-Click `Build with Parameters`, and enter the required parameters (or review them--the defaults are probably fine).

-Once you click Build, the server will force stop the running process, re-pull the code, and try to start running it again.